 Heineken, okay, so not strictly offered by Sagres, but part of the parent company.
 Heineken is often called the worlds most international lager and it might be the most well-known.
 You’ll find it in some premium bars and restaurants, or in bigger supermarkets.

 Other Portuguese beer to drink?
 The Craft beers of Portugal

 In recent years Portugal has had a significant rise in homegrown breweries that are all trying to take a slice of the large market occupied by Superbock and Sagres.
 If you head to any proper bar or pub, or even the beer aisle in a supermarket you’ll see a much wider range of offerings.
-The really unfortunate thing though, is that the majority of craft beers or alternatives that are worth trying can be much more expensive then the usual offerings.
+The unfortunate thing though, is that the majority of craft beers or alternatives that are worth trying can be much more expensive then the mass produced offerings.
 That said, if you’re a fan of beer they’re definitely worth a try!
 Here’s a few of our favourites and by no means is it a definitive list.

 Cerveja Musa is one of the most popular craft beers from Lisbon.
 With bright graphics, and musically inspired names you’ll definitely notice these bottles.
 Twist & Stout, Red Ze-ppelin and Mick Lager to name a few of them.